nsaikiran/impression/_drafts/server-framework-interface.md

 The service can be just few scripts, or it can be a HTTP Server that fully understands the verbs and process the requests.

-If you have another server which serves the application code, that can be called as application server.
-This servers need not support all the above mentioned features of web servers.
-They are supposed handle the request that are forwareded.

 The serving part is web server.
 Web servers are keeper of gates.

 When we look at HTTP verbs creates expectation.
 Over the web we'll identify the resources